 Infographic: What Is a Paid Media Strategy?

-Paid media is a marketing strategy that promotes content externally and typically involves a paid placement, usually pay-per-click advertising or display adverts.
+As you can see, paid media, sometimes known as PPC (pay-per-click), promotes content externally and typically involves a paid placement, usually pay-per-click advertising or display ads.

 Difference Between Paid, Earned, and Owned Media

-This differs from the other types of outbound marketing (as opposed to inbound marketing, which focuses on drawing people top a website) like earned and owned media.
+Paid media, as we noted, refers to content that is externally placed for a fee.
+This differs from the other types of outbound marketing (as opposed to inbound marketing, which focuses on drawing people to a website) like earned and owned media.

+Earned media refers to content that is about your business or something related to your business that you haven’t paid for.
 In other words, this kind of content often exists as articles or interviews about an organization created with no financial incentive.

-Why Is Paid Media Important?
+Why Is Paid Media Marketing Important?

 A paid media strategy is important for businesses because it’s a promotional avenue that offers the chance for businesses to create exposure for their content and increase their brand awareness in a short period of time.